MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

 For more information on creating a workspace and connecting to an environment, see [Use workspaces to connect to different customer service environments](use-workspaces.md).

-## To map to data from custom entities and fields when you connect to a Dynamics 365 environment
+## To map data when you connect to a Dynamics 365 environment

 1. Follow the steps in [Use workspaces to connect to different customer service environments](use-workspaces.md) to connect to a Dynamics 365 environment.